3mptySpac3/docker-JP/README.md

 - `challenge1/`: Contains a Dockerfile and a `public` folder.
 The Dockerfile sets up an Nginx server that serves static content from the `public` directory.
 - `challenge2/`: Includes a Dockerfile for a Node.js application and a `docker-compose.yml` file for running the Node.js app alongside Nginx, which acts as a reverse proxy.
+- `challenge3/`: Builds upon the previous challenges by introducing a database layer.
+It includes the following subdirectories:
+  - api/: Houses the `Node.js` application code and `Dockerfile`.
+  - db/: Contains database initialization scripts and is configured through `docker-compose.yml` to use a `MariaDB` image.
+  - nginx/: Contains the `Nginx` configuration files necessary for reverse proxy setup.
+The `docker-compose.yml` in the challenge3 directory orchestrates the full-stack application, bringing together the web server, application server, and database into a cohesive unit.

+- `challenge4/`: Utilizes the docker-compose.yml from Challenge 3 with added command-line operations to scale the Node.js application.
+It demonstrates how to handle increased load by running multiple instances of a service.

-Each directory contains all necessary files to build and run the Docker containers for the respective challenge.
+Each directory contains all the necessary files to build and run the Docker containers for the respective challenge.

 ## Best Practices